TheochemUI/eOn/_sources/user_guide/lammps_pot.md.txt

 ## Troubleshooting

-If eOn reports "LAMMPS library not found", ensure that:
+If eOn reports "LAMMPS library not found", check:

 1. `liblammps.so` (or `.dylib`/`.dll`) is on the library search path (`LD_LIBRARY_PATH` on Linux, `DYLD_LIBRARY_PATH` on macOS)